top of page

 Continue on Tallahassee Road approximately five miles to where

-Tallahassee Road becomes County Road 21 (DO NOT turn right onto County Road 2)
+Tallahassee Road becomes County Road 21 (DO NOT turn right to stay on County Road 2)

 Continue on CR 21 a little over 2 miles to the Y in the road (mailboxes and trees in center island)